Alfarouq-Alshukri/KSU-LibrarySimulator/README.md

-# KSU-LibrarySimulator
+# **KSU-LibrarySimulator**
-The second phase of the project
+The second phase of the course project for CSC 111 – King Saud University.